 Tipping is a common way of showing appreciation, but the amount is left to the discretion of the giver.
 Ten percent is standard in bigger restaurants.

-Most visits to Syria are trouble-free, and crime levels are low.
-Terrorism is a risk, and although not usually directed at tourists, there is the risk of becoming an unintentional victim, especially at places like the US Embassy.
+Crime levels are generally low in Syria, but the obvious major issue of terrorism in current times is something to take serious note of before making travel arrangements.
+Although acts of terrorism are not usually directed at tourists, there is the risk of becoming an unintentional victim, especially at places like the US Embassy.

 Syria is predominantly a Muslim country and visitors should respect religious sensitivity, particularly in the matter of dress and public conduct.
 Women, in particular, should wear loose fitting clothes that cover most of the body.
 Headscarves are unnecessary unless entering mosques.
 Eating, drinking and smoking in public during the holy month of Ramadan should be avoided, as it is forbidden by the Muslim culture.
 Homosexuality is illegal.
 The death penalty is enforced for drug trafficking.